tdelhaise/SwiftTerminalKit/ManualVerification.md

 - Shift+Tab (should move focus backwards in menu/dialog contexts).
 - Enter / Return.
 - Esc (menu dismiss or app-level handling).
-- F10 toggles the menu bar; Alt+F, Alt+E, Alt+S jump to File/Edit/Search while active.
+- F10 toggles the menu bar; Alt+F/Alt+E/Alt+S jump to File/Edit/Search.
+Use the Down/Up arrows to move inside the drop-down and Enter to invoke the highlighted item.

 ## 4. Bracketed Paste